freeCodeCamp/freeCodeCamp/guide/english/bash/index.md

 Though it is only executed if you run your script as an executable.
 For example, when you type `./scriptname.extension`, it will look at the top line to find out the interpreter, whereas, running the script as `bash scriptname.sh`, first line is ignored.

 Then you could run the script like so:
-For make file executable you should call this command under sudo chmod +x "filename".
 ```
 zach@marigold:~$ ./myBashScript.sh
 Hello world!